-- Placement learning.
-In level 5, all students work with external partners to undertake a service learning project.
+• Placement learning.
+In year two, all students work with external partners to undertake a service learning project.
 This provides important opportunities for a whole range of skills both within the academy and beyond.
-Important employability skills are developed through the service learning module in the area of planning and managing learning beyond the University; - Field trips.
-These are offered on an optional basis in some modules, to apply criminological knowledge to real-life situations;
+Important employability skills are developed through the service learning module in the area of planning and managing learning beyond the University;

-- Independent project work; - Individual, student-led meetings.
+- Field trips.
+These are offered on an optional basis in some modules, to apply criminological knowledge to real-life situations; - Independent project work; - Individual, student-led meetings.
 These are available to talk through essay plans and to have feedback upon work that has been completed; - Supervision meetings.
-In level 6, you complete an independent research project on a topic of your choice.
+In year three, you complete an independent research project on a topic of your choice.
 You meet regularly with an individual member of staff to plan and execute your project, to discuss ideas and to share drafts of your chapters for feedback; - Independent reading.
 You will be required to access and read particular articles/books for particular seminars/workshops.
 We ask you to be aware that the teaching and learning methods mentioned here are a starting point for your work, not the end point.
 University students 'read for' a degree.
 Independent reading is expected and makes a significant difference to grades.

-Our expectations of you in these teaching and learning environments develop over the course, as we seek to help you move from having relatively high levels of support in level 4 to being increasingly independent learners in your final year of study.
+Our expectations of you in these teaching and learning environments develop over the three years, as we seek to help you move from having relatively high levels of support in year one to being increasingly independent learners in year three.
 We do not require you to have studied criminology prior to joining us but even if you have, the first year moves beyond what you have already studied.
-Therefore, learning and teaching in level 4 reflects this - we provide a safe environment in which you can start or develop your engagement with criminology.
-From level 5, expectations in learning and teaching environments start to move more towards student-led contributions.
+Therefore, learning and teaching in year one reflects this - we provide a safe environment in which you can start or develop your engagement with criminology.
+From year two, expectations in learning and teaching environments start to move more towards student-led contributions.
 Small research projects offer opportunities to increase your independent learning skills.
-In level 6, independent learning increases - a key feature of this is the 40 credit research project.
+In year three, independent learning increases - a key feature of year three is the 40 credit research project.